Repair The Whining Steering Pump on a Subaru Impreza WRX STI

 Remove the fan belt shroud

 Remove the 10mm bolt on the left and the 10mm nut on the right that hold the fan belt shroud on.
 The nut on the right should be loosened with your tool, then by hand so that the nut doesn't tumble down into the engine compartment abyss.

-With the fan belt shroud removed, you'll have access to the top of the power steering reservoir.
-A single 10mm bolt secures a bracket with the steering fluid return hose attached.
+With the fan belt shroud removed, you'll have access to the top of the power steering pump.
+A single 10mm bolt secures a wire bracket and the steering fluid return hose.
 Remove this bolt.

 Remove the 10mm bolt from the power steering return hose fitting (labeled "A" in the picture).
 Pull up on the fitting to access the o-ring.

 As a precaution, slip a paper towel or other blocking device over the reservoir opening so it won't swallow the old o-ring when you drop it :) .
 Remove the old o-ring with a fingernail, small screwdriver, or similar.
 Don't be surprised if it breaks off - it's likely quite brittle.

 Slip the new o-ring on the fitting.
 Re-seat the fitting and other bracket pieces to seal the reservoir.
 Replace and tighten the 10mm bolt.
 Replace the fan belt shroud an tighten the 10mm bolt and 10mm nut.